aabbtree77/tensors/index.md

 It is tough to read this literature, and the results may not always justify the complexity.

-## Is Shankland's Program Worthy?
+## Why Shankland?

 To sum up, we are given a field with tensor/spinor indices and their permutation symmetries.
 The author shows how to build a Lorentz-invariant operator which may serve as a quadratic form for the field.
-The invented (discovered?) machinery also allows to control a spin content of the field, defined as eigenvalue multiplicities of the general element of the field's tensor-spinor algebra.

-A major take-away message for me is that removing spin 0 from a vector field leads to "apesanteur" $A$ aka vector potential.
-This allows to approach Maxwell formally in line with other spins.
+The invented (discovered?!) machinery allows to control a spin content of the field, defined as the eigenvalue multiplicities of the general element of the field's algebra.
+One test of this formalism confirms that removing spin 0 from a vector field leads to "apesanteur" $A$ aka vector potential.

-Considering a massive literature around group theory, irreducible representations, angular momentum, higher spin theories, spin projection operators (starting with Weyl, Pauli, Majorana...) **Shankland's system is the only one I can really follow.**
+Considering a massive literature around group theory, irreducible representations, angular momentum, higher spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, Weinberg... **Shankland's system is the only one I can really follow.**

-A lot of technical questions are left open.
-When do various combinations of the primitives form an algebra?
-Where do these primitives come from?
-Have we not missed Pauli matrices or the Levi-Civita symbol?
-How to complete an algebra, verify the basis, dimension?
-Why is $\gamma_{\mu}p^{\mu}$ treated like an independent quantity when building the vector-spinor basis, effectively doubling the basis dimension from 5 to 10?

-The gauge transforms are barely touched.
-They have been made somewhat digestible by Donald H. Kobe in his AJP papers, but there is no unification with spin there.

-Finally, note that a quadratic form/matrix/correlation doubles all the indices, but this complexity might be avoidable.
-A worthy contender could be the "Lie-Rivlin-Spencer-Zhilin" theory, but it is only in my head at the moment.
-It would hardly help with a spin content, but it could be less sketchy when deriving Lorentz invariants.

-Shankland does not produce much physics, but this is a rare case of a field-theoretic formalism that can be understood with linear algebra.
-It gives a novel no-nonsense definition of a spin, an invitation to start building some kind of a symbolic engine.

-## Lost in Algebra?!

-Going after physics with this much of algebra does not feel right.
-Physics is at its best when one considers history, real experiments, makes estimates.
-Experiments compress/predict phenomena much better than any existing formalism or even an engine which we do not really have here.
-Consider the progress points with light: Newton, Fresnel-Arago, Hertz, Lebedev, Compton, [Breit–Wheeler](https://en.wikipedia.org/wiki/Breit%E2%80%93Wheeler_process), [Pound–Rebka](https://en.wikipedia.org/wiki/Pound%E2%80%93Rebka_experiment)...
-Add a dozen more, at least this will be countable, unlike those dry volumes of theory.

-However, if you feel a nag about field theory and cannot let it go, Shankland's work may shed that tiny ray of hope.

 <div class="imgcontainer">
 <a style="font-size: 1.5rem;" href="https://youtu.be/Y183gJQ9yCY?t=20">Sign the contract big boy...</a>